wys166/sEMGDataProcess/README.md

 # Content
 These are the codes for the following paper: "Classification and simulation of process of linear change for grip force at different grip speeds by using supervised learning based on sEMG".
+Run the main.py function in every folder to get the results in the paper.
+  Requirements:
+1. window system
+2. python 3.8.6(PyCharm, Pydev, Anaconda...)

   **Requirements**

-  (1)python 3.8.6

-  (2)numpy 1.22.3
+3. numpy 1.22.3

-  (3)scipy 1.5.4
+4. scipy 1.5.4

-  (4)matplotlib 3.3.3
+5. matplotlib 3.3.3

-  (5)scikit-learn 1.0.1
+6. scikit-learn 1.0.1